MikesGlitch/assessments/README.md

 # Interview assessments

-The purpose of this repository is to store all of the interview assessments I've done for varying companies.
-I have permission to store all of this on my repository.
+The purpose of this repository is to store interview assessments that I've completed.

+My goal is to provide information on my abilities without duplicating effort.